yamesjamess/p1-project/README.md

 * Lighthouse Accessibility Validator

     * The poor performance issue is due to the size and resolution of the images present on the website.
 More details in the bug section below.
+    * The poor performance on mobile on contact page and submit page is most likely due to the iFrame.
+To improve performance, the iFrame could potennitally be removed and replaced with an image of the first page of the brochure.

     *   result for index.html